 Many of the course participants have learning differences which are often undiagnosed, so we focus on tailored training and technology to support participants to develop strategies so they can more effectively pursue housing and employment opportunities.

-Nahid said: “D&A have been absolutely excellent; they are compassionate and knowledgeable trainers.
+Nahid said, “D&A has been absolutely excellent; they are compassionate and knowledgeable trainers.
 Their support has been extremely valuable for us.
 I haven’t come across other organisations who are as knowledgeable about AT and they are the only organisation I know where their ethos is so close to ours.
-Their compassion they show towards members is so beautiful.
-They go above and beyond and are incredible at establishing relationships with the members and setting them at ease, which then helps them to learn effectively.
+The compassion they show towards members is so beautiful.
+They go above and beyond and are incredible at establishing relationships with the members and putting them at ease, which then helps them to learn effectively.

 “The partnership has been brilliant and we hope the support will continue and grow in future.”